 The series, shot mostly at night, shows the neon glow of urban lights illuminating passive crowds and displaced animals.
 In This Empty World, Brandt makes powerful and haunting images revealing not only the mounting tension between animals and humans, but also the mutual suffering shared by both as victims of environmental devastation.

-The complete series will be exhibited in February 2019, and will be accompanied by the related monograph, to be published by Thames & Hudson.
+The complete series is exhibited from 7 February 2019, and is accompanied by the related monograph, published by Thames & Hudson available here.

 Image: Nick Brandt, Bus Station with Elephant in Dust, 2018, archival pigment printRead more